 Enroll iOS devices in Intune

-Intune enables mobile device management (MDM) of iPads and iPhones to give users access to company email and apps.
+Intune enables mobile device management (MDM) of iPads and iPhones to give users secure access to company email, data, and apps.

-As an Intune admin, you can enable enrollment for iOS devices.
-You can let users enroll personally owned devices, known as "bring your own device" (BYOD) enrollment.
-You can also enable enrollment of company-owned devices.
+As an Intune admin, you can set up enrollment for iOS and iPadOS devices to access company resources.
+You can let users enroll personally-owned devices, known as "bring your own device" (BYOD) enrollment.
+You can also set up enrollment of company-owned devices.

 Prerequisites for iOS enrollment